'Enraged' Israel summons Swedish envoy over FM's remarks

 "It is vital that there is a thorough, credible investigation into these deaths in order to clarify and bring about possible accountability," Swedish media quoted Wallstrom as saying during a parliamentary debate on Tuesday.

-She earlier described the Palestinians' plight as a factor leading to Islamist radicalization - comments seen in Israel as linking it to the November gun and bomb rampage in Paris.
+She earlier described the Palestinians' plight as a factor leading to Islamist radicalisation - comments seen in Israel as linking it to the November gun and bomb rampage in Paris.

 Pushing back on Wednesday, Deputy Israel Foreign Minister Tzipi Hotovely told reporters that Wallstrom's censure risked "encouraging Islamic State to take action throughout Europe".